skadiexe/LPH9157-2-display-arduino-library/README.md

 Tested with 3.3v on ESP8266 and works fine
 ### Known issues:
-No buffering
-Try to use hardware reset if you sometimes got only white screen at powering on
+No buffering<br>Try to use hardware reset if you sometimes got only white screen at powering on

 ## Display pinout:
 ![display pinout](https://github.com/skadiexe/LPH9157-2-display-arduino-library/blob/master/lph9157-2%20pinout.jpg)